 A systematic review of 58 studies of heterogeneous quality limited by largely cross-sectional designs (8,753 patients with COPD) found a mean prevalence of 38% (95% CI 34 to 43) for osteoporosis in patients with COPD, with increasing odds ratios for osteoporosis associated with lower BMI and sarcopenia (Chen 2019), indicating that people with COPD are at special risk of osteoporotic fracture.
 The overall OR for osteoporosis in COPD was 2.83 (95% CI: 2.00 to 4.03), with particular risk (OR 4.26: 95% CI: 1.07 to 16.99) for those with BMI of < 18.5 kg/m2.
-Although there is conflicting evidence as to the strength of a causative relationship, oral or inhaled high dose corticosteroids, coexisting risk factors such as hypogonadism (induced by corticosteroid therapy itself in high doses in men and women), physical inactivity, repeated periods of immobilisation from hospital admissions, and dairy food avoidance health beliefs are all potential contributory risk factors.
-The presence of such factors is an indication for bone densitometry.
+Although there is conflicting evidence as to the strength of a causative relationship, oral or inhaled high dose corticosteroids, coexisting risk factors such as hypogonadism (induced by corticosteroid therapy itself in high doses in men and women), physical inactivity, repeated periods of immobilisation from hospital admissions, and low dairy food intake may be potential contributory risk factors.
 Assessment of vitamin D status, and other risk factors such as coexisting illnesses that may influence the skeleton (e.g. primary hyperparathyroidism) may also be required, with bone densitometry to investigate further.

 Patients with vertebral compression fractures, visualised on a lateral chest x-ray, have been demonstrated to have more frequent admissions, longer length of hospital stay, and increased mortality in the two years after admission (Pascual-Guardia 2017) [evidence level III-2].
 These could be looked for opportunistically even if primarily investigating for causes of pulmonary deteriorations, hence leading to bone densitometry and treatment.